 Question 1 |

-A | It explains the supply curve according to the changes in quantity demanded. |
+B | It explains the Supply and Demand according to macroeconomic level. |

-C | It is a theory that explains how consumers interact with the producers in market economy. |
+D | It is a theory that explains how consumers interact with the producers in market economy. |

 Question 2 |